vincentc122013/BE562-Final-Project/README.md

 train_setDREAM2019 contains the ground truth trees in newick format

-This project was completed with Zhonghao Dai and Weida Ma.
+This work was completed with Zhonghao Dai and Weida Ma and the final report is attached for those interested in our project.
 Thanks!